nwanguma/nwanguma/readme.md

 He/him.

 ## Currently working on:
-Challenge.ng - I'm trying to help new developers land jobs by completing challenges created by Nigerian start-ups.
+Challenge ng - I'm trying to help new developers land jobs by completing challenges created by Nigerian start-ups.

 This is a MERN stack app with the backend completed and deployed via heroku.
 Building the front-end with React/Redux and Styled-Components.
 I hope to go live this month.